AIM Rule 26

 QCA Code PrincipleApplication (As set out by QCA)What we do and why

 01. Establish a strategy and a business mode, which promotes long term value for shareholders.The Board must be able to express a shared view of the company’s purpose, business model and strategy.
 It should go beyond the simple description of products and corporate structures and set out how the company intends to deliver shareholder value in the medium to long-term.
-It should demonstrate that the delivery of long term growth is underpinned by a clear set of values aimed at protecting the company from unnecessary risk and securing its long term future.Roebuck Food Group’s strategy is to grow each of its two business units by adopting specific strategies for each unit individually.
-We prefer to pursue organic growth and maintain a strong balance sheet, as measured by debt to EBITDA and interest cover multiples.
-We focus on improving returns on capital and generating cash, which ultimately drives a virtuous cycle of earnings per share growth.
+It should demonstrate that the delivery of long term growth is underpinned by a clear set of values aimed at protecting the company from unnecessary risk and securing its long term future.Roebuck’s strategy is to grow each of its two business units by adopting specific strategies for each unit individually.
+We prefer to pursue organic growth in the first instance while maintaining a strong balance sheet (as measured by debt to EBITDA and interest cover multiples).
+We focus on improving returns on patient capital and generating cash, which ultimately drives a virtuous cycle of earnings per share growth.

-02. Seek to understand and meet shareholders needs and expectationsDirectors must develop a good understanding of the needs and expectations of all elements of the company’s shareholder base.
-The Board must manage shareholders' expectations and should seek to understand the motivations behind shareholder voting decisions.Management responds promptly to shareholder requests for meetings.
-The Chairman liaises with the group’s major shareholders and ensures their views are fully communicated to the Board.
+03. Seek to understand and meet shareholders needs and expectationsDirectors must develop a good understanding of the needs and expectations of all elements of the Group’s shareholder base.
+The Board must manage shareholders’ expectations and should seek to understand the motivations behind shareholder voting decisions.Management responds promptly to shareholder requests for meetings.
+The Executive Chief Officer liaises with the Group’s major shareholders and ensures their views are fully communicated to the Board.
 The AGM provides a forum to meet private shareholders.
-The Directors make themselves available to listen to the views of shareholders informally, following the AGM.
+The Directors make themselves available to listen to the views of shareholders informally following the AGM.
+The Company Secretary is responsible to the Board for ensuring that Board procedures are followed and that applicable rules and regulations are complied with.
+The Group’s professional advisors are available for consultation by the Board as required.
+Individual Directors may take independent professional advice at the Group’s expense, if necessary.

-03. Take into account wider stakeholder and social responsibilities and their implications for long term success.Long term success relies upon good relations with a range of different stakeholder groups, both internal (workforce) and external (suppliers, customers, regulators and others).
+04. Take into account wider stakeholder and social responsibilities and their implications for long term success.Long term success relies upon good relations with a range of different stakeholder groups, both internal (workforce) and external (suppliers, customers, regulators and others).
 The Board needs to identify the company’s stakeholders and understand their needs, interests and expectations.
 Where matters that relate to the company’s impact on society, the communities within which it operates or the environment have the potential to affect the company’s ability to deliver shareholder value over the medium to long-term, then those matters must be integrated into the company’s strategy and business model.
 Feedback is an essential part of all control mechanisms.
-Systems need to be put in place to solicit, consider and act on feedback from all stakeholder groups.The Board of Roebuck Food Group plc visits its operating sites where relevant local management present on all aspects of the business; customers, employees, suppliers, regulators and others.
+Systems need to be put in place to solicit, consider and act on feedback from all stakeholder groups.The Board visits all Roebuck's operating sites where relevant local management present on all aspects of the business: customers, employees, suppliers, regulators and others.
 The Board is acutely aware of the impact any business can have on the environment and actively looks to reduce such impacts.
-For more information, please see our Environmental Policies section on page 17 of our Annual Report and Accounts 2021.

 Maintain a dynamic management framework